aevri/barrie-bear/barrie_bear.md

 likely, they were to be involved in a move.

-As it was a hot day and as she knew that she had done a lot of baking the previous day,she thought that it would be a nice idea to have a tea party.
+As it was a hot day and as she knew that she had done a lot of baking the previous day, she thought that it would be a nice idea to have a tea party.
 She had a quick word with Mr. Rabbit who agreed, and together they went over to Mr. & Mrs. Beaver and their three young sons Rush, Rory and Tear. "would you all like to come and have